Asquera/elasticsearch-workshop-book/src/queries/suggestions/did_you_mean.md

 * `title` with field type [text](https://www.elastic.co/guide/en/elasticsearch/reference/current/text.html)
 * `title.did_you_mean` is a multi field using a [custom analyzer](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-custom-analyzer.html) to index input text.

 The custom analyzer named `did_you_mean_analyzer` indexes terms as follows.
 For the example title text *"Star Trek Into Darkness"* it generates the following tokens.
+Check the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-analyzers.html) for a list of built-in analyzers.

 ✅ Run the analyze query to see the generated tokens.